Hezbollah armed strength: Hezbollah and weapons of mass destruction

-Intelligence
+Intelligence gathering

 Hezbollah maintains a capable and large intelligence apparatus responsible for intelligence, counter-intelligence, and internal supervision.
 Hezbollah's intelligence organization was formed in the Bekaa Valley in the summer of 1982 and was originally modeled off the Jihaz al-Razd, the Fatah security apparatus, and the Amal's security apparatus.
 Originally clan-based, the intelligence service developed into a larger, more state-like organization and expanded in scope as Hezbollah grew.

-Hostile penetrations of Hezbollah have increased over time.
+Hostile penetrations by Hezbollah have increased over time.
 Hezbollah's intelligence agency has been claimed to have penetrated or tried to penetrate Salafist and Islamist groups, Palestinian groups, the Syrian government, and Syrian and Iraqi Shiite militias.
-The organization reportedly has access to the LAF's military intelligence in addition to their own.
+Hezbollah reportedly has access to the LAF's military intelligence in addition to their own.

 Hezbollah has SIGINT, HUMINT, and IMINT capabilities.

 Hezbollah has dedicated SIGINT personnel.
 In 2006, Hezbollah SIGINT personnel reportedly managed to triangulate the positions of some cell phones used by the IDF.
 Hezbollah's SIGINT section is reportedly the most secretive and well-trained part of the organization, and little is known of it.
 Its capabilities have improved since 2006 and it receives extensive state support in equipment and electronics from Iran.

 In 2006, Hezbollah's intelligence capacity and Iranian help gave them an "extraordinary understanding of Israel's military strategy", which was critical to successfully fighting the war.
-The party had "good tactical intelligence" and knew the IDF's commanders, likely routes of advance through Lebanon, and tactics.
-Hezbollahs' external intelligence service in 2006 concentrated on identifying "on targets and trajectory algorithm selection" for their rocket stockpile.
+Hezbollah had "good tactical intelligence" and knew the IDF's commanders, likely routes of advance through Lebanon, and tactics.
 Hezbollah's intelligence network in Israel remains heavily focused on identifying targets for rockets.
 Hezbollah's internal security apparatus is headquartered in Dahieh, Beirut.
 Hezbollah has influence within the government of Lebanon's security services.
-Since 2000, Hezbollah has focused on acquiring a database of Israeli civilian and military infrastructure via public reporting and spies to target with rocket artillery in the event of war.
+Since 2000, Hezbollah has focused on acquiring, via public reporting and spies, a database of Israeli civilian and military infrastructure to target with rocket artillery in the event of war.

 Nasrallah's security detail is handled separately from Hezbollah's intelligence apparatus.
-The professionalism of Nasrallah's bodyguards has reported increased in the last few years but is still unimpressive and lackluster.
+The professionalism of Nasrallah's bodyguards has reportedly increased in the last few years but is still unimpressive and lackluster.

 Counterintelligence

-Hezbollah has a counterintelligence apparatus, composed of two organs: the "Amn al-Muddad" (encounter security) and Amn al-Hizb (party security).
+Hezbollah has a counterintelligence apparatus composed of two organs: the "Amn al-Muddad" (encounter security) and Amn al-Hizb (party security).
 The group's counterintelligence capability has improved over time.
-The counterintelligence organization contains a "combat unit", which went active around 2004.
+The counterintelligence organization contains a "combat unit" that became active around 2004.

-Between 2000 and 2006, the group improved particularly in counter-signals intelligence, or removing Israeli electronic spying devices, and "turning" Israeli agents.
+Between 2000 and 2006, Hezbollah improved particularly in counter-signals intelligence, or removing Israeli electronic spying devices, and "turning" Israeli agents.

 Electronic warfare

 Hezbollah has demonstrated a limited ability to tap fibre optic cables, intercept data and hijack Internet and communication connections.
-In 2006, the group "reportedly had the assets in place to jam parts of Israel's radar and communications systems."
+In 2006, Hezbollah "reportedly had the assets in place to jam parts of Israel's radar and communications systems."